Bristol Garden Club By Laws

 Membership

-Section 2: Qualification for active membership shall be the willingness to share in the activities of the club and to attend at least five of the ten regularly scheduled meetings and/or participate in additional service to the club.
-Every active member must hostess or host at least once every two years.
 An active member who finds that she or he will be unable to attend club meetings for a prolonged period of time may apply to the Executive Board, in writing, for a special leave of absence not to exceed six months.
-The Executive Board may extend a “sustaining active” membership to an active member, in good standing for two years, who becomes employed full time or at such times as makes regular attendance impossible.
-A member in this category should be able to attend two regularly scheduled meetings, serve as hostess or host as required of active members, pay the same dues as associate members, and agree to do two or more service projects selected from a list suggested by the board.
+The Executive Board may extend a “sustaining active” membership to an active member who has been in good standing for two years.
+A member in this category should be able to attend two regularly scheduled meetings, serve as host as required of active members, pay the same dues as active members, and agree to do two or more service projects.

-Section 4: The Executive Board shall consider terminating the membership of any club member who:
+Section 3: The Executive Board shall consider terminating the membership of any club member who:

 a) Fails to uphold the objectives of the club, as stated in the bylaws.